cainem/evo-sim/README.md

 Flags:
 Mark the highest sampled point in the entire world with a small red flag/marker.
 UI Overlays: Display the current Round Number and Total Population count, typically in a corner (e.g., top-left).
+Allowing the setting of the random seed so the user can control the results of the simulation.
 8. Configuration (Config Class/Object)

 Consolidate all simulation parameters: